-Corporate owned devices are the ones that are owned by an organization but given to employees or setup for unattended access.
-Their primary use-case to get complete control on the applications that an employee has access to or to make sure that there is only one application running.
-Combined with the application control, you might want to control a bunch of other settings so as to increase the productivity.
-Corporate owned devices are widely divided into two categories as mentioned below,
+Corporate-owned devices are the ones that are owned by an organization but given to employees or set up for unattended access.
+Their primary use case is to get complete control of the applications that an employee has access to or to make sure that there is only one application running.
+Combined with the application control, you might want to control a bunch of other settings so as to increase productivity.
+Corporate-owned devices are widely divided into two categories as mentioned below,

-- Corporate Owned Single Use (COSU): COSU refers business owned Android devices which behave and deploys for a single dedicated purpose.
-You may enroll, deploy and manage such business-owned Android device through COSU profile using Android for the Work platform.
+- Corporate Owned Single Use (COSU): COSU refers to business-owned Android devices which behave and deploys for a single dedicated purpose.
+You may enroll, deploy and manage such business-owned Android devices through the COSU profile using the Android for the Work platform.

 - Work Managed Device (WM): This solution set is designed for corporate-owned devices that are used exclusively for only work.
 This manages the entire device and enforces an extended range of policy controls unavailable to work profiles, restricting the device to only corporate use.

-In this guide, we will see the various features that MobiLock offer's that will help to manage your Corporate devices.
+In this guide, we will see the various features that Scalefusion offers that will help to manage your Corporate devices.
 Click on the links in each section to navigate to the relevant help document.

 This is the common step to effectively manage your Android 6.0 devices and above.
-This requires a G-Mail account (non G-Suite) for your organization and some easy steps on MobiLock Dashboard.
+This requires a G-Mail account (non-G-Suite) for your organization and some easy steps on Scalefusion Dashboard.
 If you are using devices less than Android 6.0 or you are using devices that are not Android Enterprise ready, then you can skip this.

-Device Profile is a MobiLock Dashboard entity, that you can use to group all the policies together and apply it to one or multiple devices.
-Device Profile offer a wide range of policies, like a application policy, browser shortcut settings, display & notification settings, single app mode etc.
+Device Profile is a Scalefusion Dashboard entity, that you can use to group all the policies together and apply it to one or multiple devices.
+Device Profile offers a wide range of policies, like application policy, browser shortcut settings, display & notification settings, single app mode, etc.